TrellixVulnTeam/swahilipython_SCMU/Doc/howto/sockets.rst

 I'm only going to talk about INET (i.e. IPv4) sockets, but they account for at least 99% of the sockets in use.
-And I'll only talk about STREAM (i.e. TCP) sockets - unless you really know what you're doing (in which case this HOWTO isn't for you!), you'll get better behavior and performance from a STREAM socket than anything else.
+And I'll only talk about STREAM (i.e. TCP) sockets - unless you really know what you're doing (in which case this HOWTO isn't for you!), you'll get better behavior and performance kutoka a STREAM socket than anything else.
 I will try to clear up the mystery of what a socket is, as well as some hints on how to work with blocking and non-blocking sockets.
 But I'll start by talking about blocking sockets.
 You'll need to know how they work before dealing with